turaninarcis/recipe-app-api/README.md

 # recipe-app-api
-Recipe API project
+The project was made by following [this Udemy course](https://www.udemy.com/course/django-python-advanced/)